-15 credits optional modules to be chosen from all modules offered in the Faculty of Humanities and Social Sciences, subject to space available on modules and with the guidance of the students' adviser.
-These modules may be at level 5, or at level 4 or level 6 with the advisers' agreement.
+15 Credits optional modules to be chosen from all modules offered in the Faculty of Humanities and Social Sciences subject to space available on modules with the guidance of the students' adviser.
+These modules may be at level 4 (in SLLF modules only), level 5 or level 6 with the advisers' agreement.